-There are several factors that can influence the amount of your workers’ comp benefits, which make it important that you learn the different ways your benefits will be calculated.
-Find out how much you may receive in workers’ comp benefits and why you may need an attorney to help you fight for your needed claim.
+There are several factors that can influence the amount of your workers’ compensation benefits, which make it important that you learn the different ways your benefits will be calculated.
+Find out how much you may receive in workers’ compensation benefits and why you may need a workers’ compensation attorney to help you fight for your needed claim.

 The main factor in how much you will receive in workers’ comp benefits is what kind of disability you have.
 In general, there are four disability categories in relation to workers’ comp.
 These categories are:

 - Temporary total disability: You cannot do any work, but your disability will eventually heal.